We both agree it was a miracle it ever happened.*

 I joined the college fencing club because I’d broken up with my boyfriend of two years and wanted a) a reason to spend as much time as possible away from the dorm; b) a way to work out some aggression; and c) a legitimate reason to carry a weapon.

-My husband was the student coach and I became captain of the women’s team—which would be more impressive if I hadn’t been the only woman on the team that first year.** But that’s how we met and over the next few months, we became friends.
+My not-yet-husband was the student coach and I became captain of the women’s team—which would be more impressive if I hadn’t been the only woman on the team that first year.** But that’s how we met and over the next few months, we became friends.

 A three-day weekend was coming up, and he asked me if I was staying, and I said I was.
 He asked me if I had plans, and I shrugged and said “Reading a good book.”